mtmosier/sf-i-voice-companion/import/README.md

 # Importing HCS Voice Pack Files

-### TL;DR

-1. Run the "*copyHCSVoiceFiles.cmd*" file
-2. Reload the sf:i companion voice attack profile
-3. Say "Promote Jazz"  (substitute "Jazz" with your favorite companion)

 ### Here there be Dragons
 Please note that this project is in no way affiliated with HCS, and is not authorized to use these voice files in any capacity.
 By using these files with Starfighter: Infinity you may be in violation of your HCS terms and conditions.
 Due to this I cannot recommended nor officially support usage of these files.

 #### Use at your own risk!

+### TL;DR

+1. Run the "*copyHCSVoiceFiles.cmd*" file
+2. Reload the SF:I Companion VoiceAttack profile
+3. Say "Promote Jazz"  (substitute "Jazz" with your favorite companion)

 ### Which voice packs work with this companion?